 What causes insecurity in a relationship?
 The question has weighed on most of our minds at some point.
 Either because we’ve found ourselves in the throes of insecure feelings or on account of having a partner who projected their insecurities on to the relationship.
 In both cases, insecurity has the potential to complicate relationships.

 Often, it’s hard to recognize when you’ve crossed the fine line between normal and toxic insecurity.
 To identify the difference, you first need to understand the root causes of insecurity.
+Today we have an expert to shed some light on the layered nature of insecurity.
+Psychologist Juhi Pandey (M.A, psychology), specializes in dating, premarital and breakup counseling; she’s here to answer your questions in depth, and give you some food for thought.

 What Causes Insecurity In A Relationship – 8 Most Common Causes